-For this article it would be necessary to reinforce and better clarify the legal language necessary to ensure the capacity to impose effectively enforceable obligations on States parties in relation to the statute of limitations for human rights violations.
+In this article it would be necessary to strengthen and clarify the legal language necessary to ensure the capacity to impose effectively enforceable obligations on States parties in relation to the statute of limitations for human rights violations.
+In this regard, it is necessary to establish the link between statutes of limitation and the guarantee of access to the mechanisms of guarantees of non-repetition and reparation, in order to prevent such periods from allowing impunity for human rights violations.